-Today’s post is the second in the new series written by pianist and piano professor Julian Jacobson.
-In this week’s article, he traces the journey from the beginning, and explores the reasons why he feels drawn to this repertoire.
+This is the second article in a series written by pianist and piano professor Julian Jacobson.
+Here, he traces his journey from the beginning, and explores the reasons why he feels drawn to this repertoire.
 Is Beethoven my favourite composer, as people tend to assume?
-The answer is “yes and no…
+The answer is “yes and no and perhaps”.
+My personal…

 Chakra Suite for Clarinet & Piano